drts01/notes/stackedit/edu/Code School.md

 * Continued interest in CS, i.e.:
    Purse CS related career, degree, hobbies, or join user groups and/or trade organizations
 * Re-enrollment
-   This metric is not cons
+   This metric is not a requirement to indicate that a meaningful impact wa

 ## Mentor / Facilitator
 * 4 hours / week time commitment